 The trucks were built by Christian Riedel, a former multi-disciplined athlete (1500m, 3000m Steeple, 5000m, half marathon).
 They were originally built for the 2014 European Championships in Zurich, and after the World Championships in London will continue to be used at various large athletics meetings in Switzerland.

-With every great truck comes a great driver, and the mini Hilux models are no different.
+With every great truck comes a great driver, and the remote control Hilux models are no different.
 As well as Christian, the trucks have been controlled by amateur athletes Roman Isler and Dario Meier.

 We met Roman at the Toyota stand in the World Championships Hero Village in London – where everything from the hydrogen-powered Mirai to the full-blooded Yaris GRMN hot hatch are on display.